apify/actor-whitepaper/README.md

 ### Migration to another server

 The Actors can be migrated from another host server from time to time, especially the long-running ones.
-When the migration is imminent, the system sends the Actor the `migrating` [system event](#system-events) containing the UTC time of the expected migration stored in `migratingAt` property (TODO: where exactly?).

-The Actor can use this information to persist its state to storages.
+When the migration is imminent, the system sends the Actor the `migrating` [system event](#system-events) to inform the Actor, so that it can persist its state to storages.
 All executed writes to the default Actor [storage](#storage) are guaranteed to be persisted before the migration.
 After the migration, Actor is restarted on a new host.
 It can restore its customer state from the storages again.